Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cocker Spaniels are known for their happy-go-lucky personalities and long, fluffy ears.
 They are intelligent dogs that enjoy learning new tricks to place them at the center of attention.
 Although they were originally bred as hunting dogs, they are now companion dogs for the masses.

-A hybrid mix with a Cocker Spaniel Abd a Pekingese is the Cockinese.
+A hybrid mix of a Cocker Spaniel and a Pekingese is the Cockinese.
 They come out as a playful cuddle-bug.
 They typically have a body similar to that of a Cocker Spaniel and the flat head of a Pekingese.
 These pups make excellent companion dogs and can entertain endlessly.

 47. Collie